hidayattaufiqur/hidayattaufiqur.dev/src/content/blog/general/to_whom_it_may_concern.md

 ---
-title: a little poem for the heavy heart
+title: a little poem from a heavy heart
 description: to whom it may concern
 date: 2025-03-18
 duration: 2 min